Free for 30 days — no credit card required.

 Short answer

-ContractShield vs Buildxact: Buildxact is subscription estimating and takeoff software for builders, while ContractShield is a Work Order Marketplace where clients post projects and contractors bid, with a flat 2% platform fee split 1% client and 1% contractor.
+ContractShield vs Buildxact: Buildxact is subscription estimating and takeoff software for builders, while ContractShield is the all-in-one job platform for contractors — quote in 25 minutes, run the project, and get paid on milestones, with government and client work orders surfaced to you, at a flat 2% per job (1% client + 1% contractor), capped at $250 per job, no per-lead fees ever.
 Buildxact speeds up how you price jobs.
 ContractShield brings you the jobs and manages them end to end.

-- Buildxact charges a monthly subscription for estimating and takeoff; ContractShield charges 2% on won bids.
+• Buildxact charges a monthly subscription for estimating and takeoff; ContractShield charges 2% per job (1% each side), capped at $250.

 What is the core difference between ContractShield and Buildxact?